sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 23: create `strongswan-certs` folder

-> For security reasons, steps 24 to 28 are done on Mac vs server.
+> For security reasons, steps 23 to 27 are done on Mac vs server.

+> Store `strongswan-certs` folder in a safe place if you wish to issue additional certificates in the future.

 ```shell
 mkdir ~/Desktop/strongswan-certs